Celebrations in Greece as Olympiakos beats Fiorentina 1-0 for first European title

-ATHENS, Greece (AP) — Olympiakos won Greece’s first European club title by beating Fiorentina 1-0 with a last-gasp goal in extra time in the Europa Conference League final on Wednesday.
+ATHENS, Greece (AP) — Setting off wild celebrations in Athens, Olympiakos won Greece’s first European club title by beating Fiorentina 1-0 with a goal in extra time of the Europa Conference League final on Wednesday.

 Ayoub El Kaabi provided the dramatic ending, diving to nudge in a last-gasp goal in the second period of extra time, with fans erupting in celebration after a lengthy wait for a VAR check for offside.

+“Praise be to God, we promised our supporters we’d do this today and we did it,” El Kaabi said.

-The Moroccan striker – who finished as the competition’s top scorer – struck in the 116th minute of the match, dropping to his knees as he waited the goal review.
-El Kaabi met a cross from Santiago Hezze to decide a game that had looked destined for a penalty shootout following an energetic but largely risk-free encounter at AEK Arena.
+The Morocco striker – who finished as the competition’s top scorer – struck in the 116th minute of the match and dropped to his knees as he waited to see if the goal would stand after he had met a cross from Santiago Hezze.

-The late goal condemned Fiorentina and its coach Vincenzo Italiano to a second straight defeat in the final of the Europa Conference League, after losing last year to West Ham.
+The goal decided a game that had looked destined for a penalty shootout following an energetic but largely risk-free encounter at AEK Arena, and condemned Fiorentina and its coach Vincenzo Italiano to a second straight defeat in the final of the Europa Conference League after losing last year to West Ham.

+“We created chances and had the opportunity to lift the cup but unfortunately it didn't happy – I'm sorry,” Italiano said.
+“In Europe it’s not an easy thing to get this far and lose.”

 Olympiakos coach Jose Luis Mendilibar secured a second straight European title after winning the Europa League with Sevilla last season.

+“It’s an honor to have made all these people happy, I feel immense joy and happiness to have made people feel this way and I dedicate it to them,” Mendilibar said.

-Tens of thousands of Olympiakos fans joined wild celebrations across the Greek capital after attending outdoor viewing parties.
+"We have achieved something that our club has never achieved before.
+We will celebrate it and celebrate it the way we should.
+Then we will start working on what comes next.”
+Tens of thousands of Olympiakos fans joined boisterous celebrations across the Greek capital after attending outdoor viewing parties.
 Youths held up lit flares in the port city of Piraeus, near Athens, where the team is based.

 Greek Prime Minister Kyriakos Mitsotakis described Olympiakos as “a true legend,” adding in an online post: “Olympiakos has won the Europa Conference League and made history!
 A sensational night for the club itself, but also for Greek football as a whole.”

-The third-tier European club competition took place amid a massive security operation, with some 5,000 police officers forming concentric cordons around a northern area of the capital.
+The third-tier European club competition took place amid a massive security operation, with some 5,000 police officers forming concentric cordons around a northern area of the capital – amid Europe-wide security concerns this summer for major sporting events including the Paris Olympics and European soccer championship in Germany.

 The final was briefly marred by scuffles between Fiorentina fans inside the stadium and riot police next to them.